bhaveshambekar17/Python-Projects/README.md

 # Python-Projects
 HUMAN RESOURCE DATSET

-About Human resourse Analytics Datset Analyzed an HR dataset and discovered organizational insights using Numpy and Pandas
+About Human Resource Analytics Dataset Analyzed an HR dataset and discovered organizational insights using Numpy and Pandas

 Information about Human resource dataset